 Demand: Residential sales in December improved 21.9 percent from the prior month.
 Historical Huntsville data reflects that December sales, on average (09-13), decrease from the month of November by .1 percent so this break from the norm is encouraging news.
 New home sales were up 6.6 percent from December 2013.
 Existing single family home sales accounted for 72 percent (up from 65% in Dec’13) of total sales, new homes sales accounted for 16 percent (up from 12% in Dec’13) while condos were 2 percent of sales (down from 3% in Dec’13).
 2014 sales were 5.7 percent below 2013.

 Pricing: The Huntsville median sales price in December was $169,900, a decrease of 7.4 percent from December 2013 and 4.0 percent from the prior month as a result of the short-term supply/demand imbalance.
-Historical data (09-13) indicates that the January median selling price traditionally decrease from the month of November by 5.0 percent.
+Historical data (09-13) indicates that the December median sales price traditionally increases from the month of November by 5.0 percent.
 It’s important to note that pricing can fluctuate from month-to-month as the sample size of data (closed transactions) is subject to seasonal buying patterns so a broader lens as to pricing trends is appropriate.
 ACRE recommends contacting a local real estate professional to discuss pricing at the neighborhood level.